Learn more about bias...

-You have probably already heard about piping, bias tape, ribbons, trims, lace ribbons,... and you might say it’s not always easy to keep track of all these terms when you’re starting out in sewing.
-So today I invite you to discover a bit more about bias tape, an essential in garment making because it is multi-purpose!
-Let’s look at all this, here we go!
+You have probably already heard about piping, bias, ribbons, trims, lace ribbons,... and you might say it’s not always easy to keep track of all these terms when you’re new to sewing.
+So today I invite you to discover a bit more about bias, an essential in sewing because it’s multi-purpose!
+Let’s explore it all, here we go!

 What is bias?

-Bias tape is a narrow strip of fabric cut on the diagonal, that is to say at 45° to the grainline (the direction parallel to the fabric width).
-In fact, the strip is cut on the bias, now you know why this ribbon is called bias!
-Cutting this strip of fabric on the bias gives it some elasticity/flexibility which will be very useful for sewing it into the curves of our garment.
-And that is also why you never cut bias tape along the fabric grain.
+The bias is a narrow strip of fabric cut on the diagonal, that is, at 45° to the grainline (the direction parallel to the fabric width).
+In fact, the strip is cut on the bias, now you know why this ribbon is called a bias!
+Cutting the fabric strip on the bias gives it some elasticity/flexibility which is very useful for sewing it into the curves of our garment.
+And that’s also why we never cut bias strips along the grainline of a fabric.

-You can try the exercise by taking a piece of fabric and pulling it in the direction of the straight grain, then pulling it in the bias direction.
-You will feel that the resistance and elasticity of the fabric differ greatly depending on the direction of the stretch.
+You can try this by taking a piece of fabric and pulling it along the grainline, then pulling it along the bias.
+You will feel that the resistance and stretch of the fabric differ greatly depending on the direction of the stretch.

-This fabric strip usually measures 4cm, but you can find wider or narrower biases depending on the intended use.
+This fabric strip usually measures 4cm, but you can find wider or narrower bias depending on the intended use.
 To fulfill its general use as bias, this fabric strip is folded twice:

 What is it used for?

-Unlike piping which has only a decorative purpose, the bias is fully integrated into the finishes of a garment.
-It can also have an aesthetic or fancy purpose but this is generally secondary.
+Unlike piping, which has only a decorative purpose, the bias is fully integrated into the finishing of a garment.
+It can also have an aesthetic or fancy purpose, but this is usually secondary.

-"Bias tape in its general use serves to neatly finish a raw edge of fabric."
+"The bias in its general use serves to neatly finish a raw fabric edge."

-- the seam allowances inside a coat so that it is as beautiful on the inside as on the outside; this is called binding
+• the seam allowances inside a coat so that it looks as beautiful on the inside as on the outside; this is called binding

 Bind the seams of a Criollo coat from Maison Fauve